Overview

 "array-contains-any" // the array contains A, B or C..

-order documents based on a field
+order documents based on one field

 We order documents based on the value of a given field.
 By default, it sorts documents so that the value is ascending.
 It's best to set the order explicitly rather than relying on the default ascending order.